 How rude customers can affect your business?

 Unhappy or frustrated customers can seriously impact the overall health of your business.
-In the short term, it can affect sales, and in the long term, it can affect your business in a myriad of ways such as damage brand reputation.
+In the short term, it can affect sales, and in the long term, it can affect your business in a myriad of ways such as damaging brand reputation.

 The key areas annoyed customers can impact your business are:

-- Affect brand loyalty – Rude customers leave your company after the first bad experience thus have less lifetime value.
+- Affect brand loyalty – Rude customers leave your company after the first bad experience and thus have less lifetime value.
 Loyalty is closely related to brand reputation and losing loyal customers is not a fair game.

 - Lower sales – If you do not handle your rude customers properly, they can affect sales by sharing their experience with negative word of mouth.